Residence Paris, FRA

 Awards and honours He was flag bearer for France at the opening ceremony of the 2017 World Military Championships in Acireale, Italy.
 (Instagram profile, 13 Sep 2017; Facebook page, 13 Sep 2017)

 In 2016 he was named Knight of the National Order of Merit by the French government. (legifrance.gouv.fr, 01 Dec 2016)

 In 2016 he received the medal of the city of Melun, France. (actu.fr, 15 Oct 2016)

-He was born in Cayenne, French Guiana, to Guadeloupean parents.
+He was born in French Guiana, an overseas region of France in the Caribbean, to parents from Guadeloupe.
 The family moved to Gourbeyre, Guadeloupe, when he was age three.
-Due to his good results in fencing, in 2010 he was offered the chance to move to France to join the Centre of Resources, Expertise and Sporting Performance [CREPS] programme in Chatenay-Malabry, France.
-(INSEP TV YouTube Channel, 18 Jan 2017; 97land.com, 22 Aug 2015)
+As a teenager his talent saw him offered the chance to move to mainland France to join the national training hub [Pole France] in Chatenay-Malabry, and in 2010 he entered the National Institute for Sport, Expertise and Performance [INSEP] in Paris.
+(INSEP TV YouTube Channel, 18 Jan 2017; 97land.com, 22 Aug 2015; horace.co, 2018)